 Why do you want to serve on the Board of Directors for the RPFC?

 I have served on the Board for the past 3 years and I want to provide continuity of leadership by running for a current Board Position.
-My passion for the Co-op has been expressed through serving on the Co-op Board for the last 3 years and leading community engagement efforts.
 I am very excited to help move the co-op forward to site selection and opening of the store.

 In this past year I had the opportunity to spend a month on an Eco-Farm in Ireland as a WWOOFer.
 That experience only increased my desire to work toward a community owned grocery store which will work with small farmers to provide the healthiest and freshest food to all in our community.